 Want 10% off your next order at Top Drawer Essentials?
 Just use discount code ItsTime10 at checkout.

 Of course, Top Drawer Essentials has a great range of toys to suit everyone from the beginner to seasoned users.
-We've got dildos, vibrators (battery, rechargeable and mains powered), masturbators, plugs, cockrings, balls and eggs, etc etc. We only stock quality products and of course we ship throughout Australia.
+We've got dildos, vibrators (battery, rechargeable and mains powered), masturbators for men, plugs, cockrings, balls and eggs, etc etc. We only stock quality products and of course we ship throughout Australia.
 While you're here, you can also stock up your top drawer with condoms, dams, lubricants and more.

 And of course, Top Drawer Essentials can offer suggestions if you like.
 After all, we are all about safe sex, solo sex, fun sex and better sex.